IHE/ITI.PDQm/input/pagecontent/volume-1.md

 * The Patient Demographics Consumer is looking to search for a group of different patients that have a property in common, such as a specific age range (search).
 * The Patient Demographics Consumer wishes to present its user with a list of patients based on literal search parameter matching (search).
 * The Patient Demographics Consumer has a high degree of confidence that the demographics it is searching on should match those of the Patient Demographics Supplier (search).
 * The Patient Demographics Consumer knows a business identifier unique to the Patient, such as an MRN (search).
-Note that searching only by identifier if the identifier assigning authority does not protect against typos by including a checksum or similar mechanism.
+Note that searching only by identifier might be unsafe if the identifier assigning authority does not protect against corrupt or mistyped identifiers by including a checksum or similar mechanism.
 * The Patient Demographics Consumer already knows the FHIR Resource ID of the needed Patient Resource, and needs only to retrieve the full Patient information (read).

 The Mobile Patient Demographics Match [ITI-119] transaction tends to be appropriate when: